andrewcameronsims/opengallery/README.md

 citizens, and Australian business who want to access the European market therefore have to comply with that legislation.

 The GDPR sets out the rights of individuals with respect to their personal data.
+Amongst the legal obligations of GDPR-compliant businesses are that they are transparent with their customers with respect to what data they are collecting and for what purpose, that they do not go beyond these limits, that they erase that data upon the request of the user, and that they keep this data accurate and up-to-date.
+They should also keep this data secure against unauthorised access.